project-taurus/taurus_vap/README.md

 ## Citation
 If you use this code in your research work and publications, please cite us:

-> B. Bally, Adrían Sánchez-Fernández and Tomás R. Rodríguez
+> B. Bally, A. Sánchez-Fernández and T. R. Rodríguez
 > Symmetry-projected variational calculations with the numerical suite TAURUS
 > I. Variation after particle-number projection
 > Eur.
 Phys.
 J. A 57, 69 (2021)
 > https://doi.org/10.1140/epja/s10050-021-00369-z

-## Additional informations
+## Additional information

 ### License
 TAURUS_vap is licensed under GNU General Public License version 3 (see LICENSE.txt).